 Inflammatory Bowel Disease (IBD)

 A person may not experience any symptoms when the disease is inactive, however when the disease is active also known as a flare up, the severity and longevity of the symptoms will vary between each person, and can range from mild to severe.
-Common symptoms include diarrhoea, pain in the abdomen, weight loss, constipation, and fatigue.
+Common symptoms include diarrhoea (sometimes with blood or mucus), pain in the abdomen, weight loss, and frequently going to the toilet.

 HOW WE CAN HELP YOU